flh3/CR2/SPSS/readme.md

 To download, just click on the *.spd file and then choose the download option on the following screen.
 To install, **DO NOT** double click on the *.spd file.
-To install, in SPSS, go to Extensions -> Utilities -> Install Custom Dialog (Compatability Mode)... select the downloaded file and click OK to install.
+To install, in SPSS, go to Extensions -> Utilities -> Install Custom Dialog (Compatibility Mode)... select the downloaded file and click OK to install.

 ## Usage: